Adan206/Adan206/README.md

 ### Hi there, I am Adan 👋
  * 🔭  I’m currently working on a personal project using React with typescript and redux
  *  💬 will update here when ready
- * 🌱  I’m learning both redux and redux toolkit with
+ * 🌱  I’m learning both redux and redux toolkit with react
  * 🤔  practicing how to properly look for solutions using online tools  :)
  * 📫  You can view my portfolio here: https://adan206.github.io/adan-portfolio/
  <!--